danielmapar/LinuxCommandLine/README.md

   - ```*```: all occurrences
     - ```cp *.txt dir```
     - ```cp * dir```

+  - `*.png` returns all the files that end with the extension .png

+  - `pea?.png` returns all files that start with "pea", is followed by any single character, and end with .png (for example, peas.png and pear.png)

+  - `*.{txt,pdf}` returns all files that end with either .txt or .pdf

+  - `log[12345].pdf` returns files log1.pdf, log2.pdf, log3.pdf, log4.pdf and log5.pdf

   - ```?```: represents a single character
    - ```cp file?.txt dir```: copy all files file0.txt, file1.txt, etc. Any file that has a name structure like ```file``` + an unknown character + ```.txt```